-- The pre-advancement meeting is a Department-level requirement. - Goal: to obtain input and feedback on the ideas for your thesis proposal from your faculty committee at an early date.
+- The pre-advancement meeting is required by the department. - Goal: to obtain input and feedback on your ideas for your thesis proposal from a faculty committee at an early date.
 This may influence the direction and focus of your Advancement to Candidacy proposal. - It is your responsibility to schedule this meeting. - This meeting must be held in the fall or winter quarter of your third year.

-9.2 Committee and Written Document
+9.2 Committee and Written Pre-Advancement Document

-- Committee: See section on selection Pre-Advancement/Advancement Committee (Section 8.3). - Document: You must submit a 1-2 page outline of your thesis proposal (brief Introduction and Specific Aims) to each member of the committee.
+- Committee: See section on selection of the Pre-Advancement/Advancement Committee (Section 8.3). - Document: You must submit a 1-2 page outline of your thesis proposal (brief Introduction and Specific Aims) to each member of the committee.
 This document is due no later than 72 hours prior to the scheduled meeting time. - Meeting (schedule two hours for this meeting): - You will make an oral presentation (with slides) of your research progress and future plans (as outlined in your written document).
-Include all the necessary elements ("need to know" background information, hypothesis, rationale, aims, approaches, interpretation and conclusion). - The committee will provide you with written feedback and will sign form "Second year meeting, pre-advancement and tune-up form", which you download from the departmental website http://devcell.bio.uci.edu/graduateprograms/grad-forms/ - Circle "Pre-Advancement" on the form and take it to the meeting.
-Make sure it gets completed and signed prior to submission to the Department office (Lindsay Malter). - Your Pre-Advancement only counts once this form has been submitted.
+Include all the necessary elements ("need to know" background information, hypothesis, rationale, aims, approaches, interpretation and conclusion). - Before the meeting, complete the form "Second year meeting, preadvancement and tune-up form", that you download from the departmental website: - http://devcell.bio.uci.edu/graduate-programs/grad-forms/

+- Type a 1 paragraph summary of your scientific progress on the form.
+Fill out the details, circle "Pre-Advancement" on the form, and take it to the meeting. - At the meeting: Record the comments and recommendations of the committee on this form.
+Have the committee members sign the form and submit it promptly to the Department office (Lindsay Malter). - o Your Pre-Advancement only counts once this form has been submitted.

 Scheduling Issues.
 Every effort should be made to hold the pre-advancement exam with all 5 Advancement Committee members.
-However, for pre-advancement only (i.e. NOT for advancement), it is permissible to hold the exam if only 4 of 5 committee members are able to be present.
+However, for pre-advancement only (i.e. NOT for advancement), it is permissible to hold this exam if only 4 of 5 committee members are able to be present.